nicolasdasriaux/pure-io/scala-pure-io/pure-io-scala.md

 ---

-# Programs as Pure Values
+# Program as Immutable Object

 ```java
 public interface Program<A> { // ...